netgroup/Mantoo-scripts-and-readme/OSHI-VM-README.txt

 *** OSHI-REST-server
 it can provide various services, currently it creates the .png files with traffic statistics

+*** RDCL 3D
+RDCL 3D (Design Deploy & Direct) a web GUI to design and control SDN and NFV services and experiments

 ##########################################################################################
 ### 0.1 Release notes
 ##########################################################################################

+OSHI-VM_8 released 2017-06-07
+- added the RDCL 3D framework, see https://github.com/superfluidity/RDCL3D

 OSHI-VM_7b released 2016-04-01
 - added the Segment Routing use case, see Readme in https://github.com/netgroup/SDN-TE-SR-tools